DEXA language logo

 Get in touch

-If you’re serious about languages, compilers, or verifiable compute, reach out.
+If you’re serious about languages, compilers, or deterministic systems, reach out.

-I am interested in hard problems, weird runtimes, and systems you can’t afford to get wrong.
+I’m interested in hard problems and systems you can’t afford to get wrong.